 The likelihood of cancer returning cannot be predicted, but cancer is more difficult to treat if it is fast-growing or widespread.

-Cancer recurrence can occur at the same area where the cancer first arised or migrate to another part of your body.
+Cancer recurrence can occur at the same area where the cancer first arose or migrate to another part of your body.
 Oncologists describe recurrent cancer by the location of its development and extent of its spread.

 Local recurrence means that the cancer appeared in the same location where it was originally found.
-There’s a high probability that cancer hasn’t spread to the lymphatic system or bloodstream.

 Regional recurrence is a recurrence of cancer affecting the lymph nodes and tissues near the original area of cancer.